 - Day of Week: Run your test for visitors who access your test page on specific days.

 - Hour of the Day: Run your test for visitors who access your test page within specific hours.
 VWO considers the visitor’s local time zone and runs the test accordingly.
 If you set Hour of the Day is equal to 10, the test will run from 10:00–10:59 a.m.

 - Visitor Type: Select this option to create different segments for returning visitors and new visitors.
 VWO places a tracking cookie to determine if a visitor is new or returning.
-A visitor who is already a part of one of the tests running on the domain is classified as a returning visitor for a test.

 - Location: Create segments based on visitor geography.
 The location of visitors is identified by using Maxmind to track their IP addresses.

 - Visitor Language: [For Reports Segmentation only] Filter visitor data based on the language used by the visitors in their browser settings.